Nagendra1997/mesibo-documentation/livestreaming.md

 Mesibo offers a powerful combination of features to build any kind of conferencing and streaming application , with all the features that you can think of with minimal setup and cost.

 - With efficient load balancing, you can add as many servers as you require to match the demand
 - Just under a 700KB memory footprint.
 This means that you can run Mesibo's platform on any server with minimum resources.
-You can ieven run it on something that fits in your palm -a Raspberry Pi.
+You can even run it on something that fits in your palm -a Raspberry Pi.
 - Supported codecs include VP8, VP9, H.264, H.265, Opus, Opus multichannel for high quality streaming
 - Fine control over all video & audio parameters and user permissions
 - Run the entire platform on your own premise at no additional cost.